-There are 30 eligible units at paper and pulp facilities with significant visibility impact in the region.
+There are 30 eligible units at paper and pulp sources with significant visibility impact in the region.
 While the majority of these units are industrial boilers, this category also contains lime kilns, smelt tanks, and other process units.
 States are contemplating FGD scrubber installations for SO2 control for at least three industrial boiler units as possible BART control options.
 This is a mid-range cost technology for typical installations that could result in an estimated 20,000 fewer tons of SO2 for these three units alone.
-Eight other units are currently controlled at a level such that existing controls are likely to satisfy BART (i.e., the cost of additional controls for some of these units would exceed a reasonable cost threshold).
-Ten of the 30 units exist in a state that is currently weighing the BART Workgroup's recommendations as a possible control option.
-These recommendations can be found in Appendix C. For paper and pulp facilities, the recommendation is to consider technologies that would achieve 90 percent control.
-This option, if implemented, would result in 7,600 fewer tons of SO2 emitted from these units.
-We currently do not have SO2 control information for the remaining nine units in this category.
+At three industrial boiler units, a fuel switching option is being considered by the state.
+Two boilers switching to 1.8% Sulfur fuel oil could result in 3000 tons of SO2 being reduced while one boiler switching to 2.0% sulfur fuel oil could result in 1400 tons of SO2 reduced.
+Twenty-one units are currently controlled at a level such that existing controls are likely to satisfy BART, while no known further controls are expected for three units in this category.
+Current controls on these boiler units are generally wet scrubbers.

-For the majority of paper and pulp units, either the existing NO_X controls may satisfy BART or we did not have information about possible controls for units.
+For the majority of paper and pulp units, either the existing Low NO_X burner controls or current capacity limits may satisfy BART or we did not have information about possible controls for units.
 Possible control options being considered for uncontrolled sources include SCR or SNCR technologies on boilers that could achieve 60 to 80 percent NO_X control.
-This is a mid to high cost control option, depending on the facility.
+This is a mid to high cost control option, depending on the source.
 Installation of these technologies is estimated to result in a decrease of 430 tons of NO_X emissions at two units considering this option.
-Of the 30 units considered in this step of the analysis, seven units are being evaluated for controls based on the BART Workgroup recommendations found in Appendix C.

-Most of the units at paper and pulp facilities with significant visibility impacts in the region have existing PM controls and were not viewed as candidates for further controls.
-One state is considering the BART Workgroup recommendations in Appendix C for seven of its units.
-Finally, one state is considering upgrading ESPs on two units to baghouses that would result in a decrease of 7 tons of PM emitted per year.
+Most of the units at paper and pulp sources with significant visibility impacts in the region have existing PM controls including ESPs, baghouses, multicyclones, and venturi scrubbers and were therefore not viewed as candidates for further controls.
+One state is considering upgrading ESPs on two coal fired industrial boilers to baghouses that would result in a decrease of 7 tons of PM emitted per year.